 - solar energy facilities, minor residential; located in the established rear or side yards or roof slopes (9.54)

-- stalls or merchandise stands for outdoor sale of goods at street front (encroachment onto sidewalk may be permitted by agreement with town); outdoor storage expressly prohibited5
+- stalls or merchandise stands for the outdoor sale of goods at the street front (encroachment onto sidewalk may be permitted by agreement with town); outdoor storage expressly prohibited5

 - accessory uses permitted in all districts, (8.11)